-Year Enacted 2016, as amended in 2019 and 2022 Employer Participation Mandatory Employers Affected Employers with 5 or more employees that do not currently offer a qualified plan Administrative Entity The Office of the State Comptroller, effective July 1, 2022, with a new appointed Connecticut Retirement Security Advisory Board (replacing the previous Connecticut Retirement Security Authority), chaired by the Comptroller Structure of Accounts Roth IRA Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 3% Employer Contribution Not permitted Availability to Other Employers The Comptroller, in conjunction with the program's Advisory Board, will decide whether to open to other employers (an employer with 4 or fewer employees can make the program available to its employees, on a voluntary basis, consistent with any rules established by the program).
-Investment of Assets For the first 60 days, funds are held in a money market fund unless a default investment options has already been selected, and then funds would move into the default Target Retirement Date Option after 60 days for any existing savings and any future contributions.
-The program will default each participant's account into an age-appropriate TDF (2020-2070) or the saver can select from among seven other strategic investment portfolios (each is a mix of funds with different risk profiles).
-The investment options include: cash preservation portfolio; income portfolio; income and growth portfolio; balanced portfolio; conservative growth portfolio; moderate growth portfolio; or growth portfolio.
-In addition, according to current law, once the participant reaches normal retirement age, 50% of the participant's account will be invested in the lifetime income investment option.
-The program has not yet designated a lifetime income investment option.
-Fees MyCTSavings has an annual asset-based fee of approximately 0.22%, which includes the investment management fee of the underlying funds (equivalent to \$0.22 for every \$100 in the account).
-There is also a \$26 annual account fee (that is charged \$6.50 each quarter).
-These fees pay for the administration of the program and the operating expenses.
-Implementation Timeline The employer pilot program began the week of October 25, 2021, with employers beginning to register the first week of November.
+Year Enacted 2016, as amended in 2019 and 2022 Employer Participation Mandatory Employers Affected Employers with 5 or more employees that: 1) had five or more employees October 1 of the previous calendar year; 2) do not currently offer a qualified plan; 3) have at least 5 employees that make \$5,000 or more in taxable wages; and 4) were in continuous operation for the entire previous calendar year Administrative Entity The Office of the State Comptroller, effective July 1, 2022, with a new appointed Connecticut Retirement Security Advisory Board (replacing the previous Connecticut Retirement Security Authority), chaired by the Comptroller Structure of Accounts Roth IRA Automatic Enrollment Yes Employee Opt-out Yes Default Contribution Rate 3% Employer Contribution Not permitted Availability to Other Employers The program is not currently available to employers with less than five employees, however, self-enrollment is available for interested individuals.
+Investment of Assets For the first 60 days, funds are held in a money market fund unless a default investment option has already been selected, and then funds would move into the default Target Retirement Date Option after 60 days for any existing savings and any future contributions.
+The program will default each participant's account into an age-appropriate custom TDF (2020-2070) or the saver can select from among seven other custom investment portfolios (each is a mix of funds with different risk profiles).
+Both the TDF and the other investment options are custom-made investment portfolios.
+The other investment options include: cash preservation portfolio; income portfolio; income and growth portfolio; balanced portfolio; conservative growth portfolio; moderate growth portfolio; or growth portfolio.
+In addition, according to current law, once the participant reaches normal retirement age, 50% of the participant's account may be invested in the lifetime income investment option if it is made available.
+Fees MyCTSavings has both an asset-based fee and dollar-based fee structure.
+The annual dollar-based fee is \$26 per saver, with \$2 to cover state program costs and \$24 to cover the program administrator costs.
+The administrative fees are .02% (2 basis points) to cover state costs and .20% (20 basis points) to cover program administrator costs, and the investment fund fees can range from (.032%) 3 to (.10%) 10 basis points.
+Implementation Timeline The employer pilot program began October 25, 2021.
 The program launched formally on April 1, 2022, with Wave 1 with employers with 100 or more employees required to register by June 30, 2022; Wave 2 with employers with 26-99 employees required to register by October 31, 2022; and Wave 3 with employers with 5-25 employees required to register by March 30, 2023.
+The deadline was extended to August 31, 2023 for all employers.
 However, employers are free to register at any time before their deadline.
 Legislative Authority to Partner with Other States No